 In all events a pilot is awarded a small consolation score for flying it correctly and finishing intact.
 You get a higher score for completing more difficult events.
 Additional bonuses are added for flying in more difficult weather conditions, and flying with more realistic aircraft performance.
-However, the dominant factor going into a high score (are the crucial factor when all other things are equal) is time There are, of course, exceptions.
+However, the dominant factor going into a high score (are the crucial factor when all other things are equal) is time.
+There are, of course, exceptions.

 In the landing events (Spot Landing and Flame-out Landing) distance between the touchdown point and the spot line is critical to your score.
-Every inch counts the starting and ending conditions.
-In addition, pilots flying from an airborne start suffer an extra penalty to their score.
+Every inch counts here.